Skip to content

 • Student records: Student ID → Grades

-Python dictionaries are flexible and can store many different types of data, making them one of the most useful Python data structures for beginners and experts alike.
+Dictionaries are flexible and can store many different types of data, making them one of the most useful Python data structures for both beginners and experts.

 Why Use Dictionaries?